To satisfy the needs of food and beverage companies, the following functional enhancements are provided:

 Your organization uses its own transport or external carriers to deliver ordered goods.
 This is done for outgoing shipments.
 You want to provide your carrier with detailed information about the order, including the product and load details.

 You work with products that are sold by weight, so in line scales are used.
-In order to weigh and record the ouput of items quickly and accurately, the scales are connected to directly to your system.
+In order to weigh and record the output of items quickly and accurately, the scales are connected to directly to your system.

 The use of handheld devices and tablets that communicate with your ERP solution via is common within the food and beverage.
 Handheld devices put inquiries and transactions in the users hands allowing them to complete their work away from PCs.